-The triple bottom is the opposite to the triple top, where the chart pattern looks like the letter 'W' and will occur after a downtrend, with the three bottoms hitting around the same price level before it breaks through resistance levels.
+The triple bottom is the opposite of the triple top, where the chart pattern looks like the letter 'W' and will occur after a downtrend, with the three bottoms hitting around the same price level before it breaks through resistance levels.

 The sushi roll reversal pattern was conceived by Mark Fisher over lunch with other traders where the topic of conversation was trade set-ups, with Fisher thinking of the possibility of combining narrow and wide price ranges.

 Fisher first started with an 'inside pattern' which included 10 consecutive prices that were within a narrow and tight price range.
-The second series followed which was labelled the 'outside pattern', and included five price bars that engulfed the first series of price bars.
+The second series followed which was labeled the 'outside pattern', and included five price bars that engulfed the first series of price bars.

-The pattern can help traders detect potential market reversals using a combination of inside and outside trading, and is applicable to any time frame.
+The pattern can help traders detect potential market reversals using a combination of inside and outside trading and is applicable to any time frame.
 One of the benefits of using this pattern is that it signals a potential price reversal much sooner than a chart pattern e.g. double bottom or head & shoulders.

 While this chart reversal pattern does provide some great insight into the potential top and bottom for the asset you are monitoring, it is best to use it in conjunction with other technical indicators and candlestick patterns.

-The quasimodo pattern – sometimes referred to as the 'over and under pattern' – is quite new to the trend reversal patterns group of technical analysis.
+The Quasimodo pattern – sometimes referred to as the 'over and under pattern' – is quite new to the trend reversal patterns group of technical analysis.

 The Quasimodo Pattern can seem quite complex but it is actually rather easy to spot.
 And once you see it, this trading pattern will usually provide a trader with confluent information about the market and increase confidence in trades when they occur near either support or resistance levels on charts.
-This means that if you are waiting for divergence set-ups before exiting your trade but notice a quasimodo pattern at the same time, it might be worth taking advantage of both opportunities by increasing your position size and adjusting stop losses accordingly.
+This means that if you are waiting for divergence set-ups before exiting your trade but notice a Quasimodo pattern at the same time, it might be worth taking advantage of both opportunities by increasing your position size and adjusting stop losses accordingly.

 When you open a chart and try to locate chart patterns that occurred in the past, it’s a fairly easy task once you have them memorised.
-However, it is more difficult to identify them in real-time and act on the signals that they may provide, especially when trading on lower time frame charts.
+However, it is more difficult to identify them in real time and act on the signals that they may provide, especially when trading on lower time frame charts.
 It might therefore help to use additional tools, such as technical indicators (RSI, MACD) and candlestick patterns.